Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 new DigitalTwinsQueryBuilder<BasicDigitalTwin>().Build().GetQueryText();
 ```

 Queryable collections (DigitalTwins, Relationships, or some custom collection) are specified in the `DigitalTwinsQueryBuilder` constructor.
 If no collection is specified, the query will select from `DigitalTwins` by default.
-The usage of this, essentially, is to define a query's FROM clause through the constructor rather than in a seperate `From()` method.
+The usage of this, essentially, is to define a query's FROM clause through the constructor rather than in a separate `From()` method.

-However, if desired, the `From()` and `FromCustom()` methods can be used to set or, in the case of already having been assinged via the constructor, reset a queryable collection.
+However, if desired, the `From()` and `FromCustom()` methods can be used to set or, in the case of already having been assigned via the constructor, reset a queryable collection.

 ```C# Snippet:DigitalTwinsQueryBuilderFromMethodLinqExpressions
 // SELECT Temperature FROM DigitalTwins